usegraffy/graffy/pages/learn/04-Indexes.md

 ```

 Note that the "filter" parameters are passed as-is to the index provider - they don't need to correspond to fields of the object, and Graffy makes no special assumptions about them.

+By convention, indexes that support filtering are named with a `$$` separating the entity name and the ordering property.